grid reference TM 174 438Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 23 Bishop's Hill

-Also reported at 141-143 Fore Hamlet (Bishop's Hill address from Ipswich licensing records).
+The White Elm is also reported at 141-143 Fore Hamlet (the Bishop's Hill address is from the Ipswich licensing records).

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)